derekvincent/djv-iac-infra-module/virtual-private-gateway-dx/README.md

 # Virtual Private Gateway and Direct Connect Gateway Proposal

-This module will create a `Virtual Gateway` assosicate it with the VPC referenced, enables route propogation with referenced route tables and creates a association propsal to the referenced `Direct Connect Gateway`.
+This module will create a `Virtual Gateway` associate it with the VPC referenced, enables route propagation with referenced route tables and creates a association proposal to the referenced `Direct Connect Gateway`.

 ## Module Assumption
 - The approval of the propsal is not handled in this module.